gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   # agent updates are in place.
   agent_autoupdate: true|false

-  # agent_group_schedules contains both "regular" and "critical" schedules.
+  # agent_schedules contains both "regular" and "critical" schedules.
   # The schedule used is determined by the agent_version_schedule associated
   # with the version in autoupdate_version.
   # Groups are not configurable with the "immediate" schedule.
-  agent_group_schedules:
+  agent_schedules:
     # schedule is "regular" or "critical"
     regular:
       # name of the group